-Bayfront Infrastructure Management (“BIM”) was established in 2019 in connection with the Infrastructure Take-Out Facility initiative, which was designed and structured by Clifford Capital to help mobilise institutional capital for infrastructure debt in Asia.
-The establishment of BIM builds on the successful issuance of Asia’s first securitisation of project finance and infrastructure loans through Bayfront Infrastructure Capital (“BIC”) in 2018.
+Bayfront Infrastructure Management (“Bayfront”) was established in 2019 in connection with the Infrastructure Take-Out Facility initiative, which was designed and structured by Clifford Capital to help mobilise institutional capital for infrastructure debt in Asia.
+The establishment of Bayfront builds on the successful issuance of Asia’s first securitisation of project finance and infrastructure loans through Bayfront Infrastructure Capital (“BIC”) in 2018.

-BIM is expected to be capitalised at US$1.98 billion, comprising US$180 million in equity and US$1.8 billion in debt issuance capacity.
-The Asian Infrastructure Investment Bank (“AIIB”) will invest US$54 million, representing 30% of BIM’s equity capital, with the remaining US$126 million contributed by a new holding company to be established by Clifford Capital.
+Bayfront is expected to be capitalised at US$1.98 billion, comprising US$180 million in equity and US$1.8 billion in debt issuance capacity.
+The Asian Infrastructure Investment Bank (“AIIB”) will invest US$54 million, representing 30% of Bayfront’s equity capital, with the remaining US$126 million contributed by a new holding company to be established by Clifford Capital.

 Clifford Capital is a specialist provider of project and structured finance solutions established with support from the Government of Singapore to address gaps in project financing markets, assisting the internationalisation of Singapore-based companies in the infrastructure and maritime sectors.
 It also seeks to catalyse further development of a capital market in Singapore focused on the infrastructure sector.
 Clifford Capital’s shareholders comprise DBS Bank, John Hancock Life Insurance Company (Manulife), Prudential Assurance Company Singapore, Standard Chartered Bank, Sumitomo Mitsui Banking Corporation and Temasek Holdings.